isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 - Item three

 ## 5. Addind code
+Add code to the file.
 Sometimes, it is good to highlight code, so that the reader understands that it should be written as it is shown in the terminal or program.
 The code can be highlighted in line with the text:
 ```